V-O-I-D-1080/Stoneytosh/README.md

 > It is highly likely that you need this [fork of Lilu](https://github.com/Zormeister/Lilu) because of a flaw in the detection of AMD iGPUs; most pre-Vega ones don’t get detected.

 > [!NOTE]
-> It is highly likely that you need this fork of Lilu because of a flaw in the detection of AMD iGPUs; most pre-Vega ones don’t get detected.
->
 > GCN 2-based and Carrizo iGPUs are only supported on macOS 12 and older due to the code removed since 13 along with MacPro6,1
 >
 > AMD’s Vega and newer dGPUs do not conflict with this iGPU kext